 METSAT (Meteorological Satellite), launched by PSLV, is the first exclusive meteorological satellite built by ISRO.
-So far, meteorological services had been combined with telecommunication and television services in the INSAT system.
-METSAT will be a precursor to the future INSAT system that will have separate satellites for meteorology and telecommunication & broadcasting services.
+Until then, meteorological services had been combined with telecommunication and television services in the INSAT system.
+METSAT is a precursor to the future INSAT system that will have separate satellites for meteorology and telecommunication & broadcasting services.
 This will enable larger capacity to be built into INSAT satellites, both in terms of transponders and their radiated power, without the design constraints imposed by meteorological instruments.

 For meteorological observation, METSAT carries a Very High Resolution Radiometer (VHRR) capable of imaging the Earth in the visible, thermal infrared and water vapour bands.
 It also carries a Data Relay Transponder (DRT) for collecting data from unattended meteorological platforms.
 METSAT will relay the data sent by these platforms to the Meteorological Data Utilisation Centre at New Delhi.
 Such platforms have been installed all over the country.

 At the time of its launch, METSAT weighed 1055 kg including about 560 kg of propellant.
 The propellant carried by METSAT is mainly required to raise the satellite from the Geosynchronous Transfer Orbit to its final Geostationary orbit.
 METSAT will be located at 74 deg East longitude.